How do I make an appointment?

 The majority of IUDs are compatible with MRI scans.
 However, we always confirm the MRI safety of all devices.
 Examples of commonly MRI-safe IUDs include the Mirena and the Copper T.

-Is it possible to undergo an MRI scan with a prosthetic implant?
+Is MRI safe with a prosthetic implant?

 There are various types of implants.
 Most can be used in MRI scans without a problem, but we'll need to know more about yours.
 Just keep in mind that the implant might slightly affect the pictures we take of the surrounding area.